Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 Overall, even when considering a license fee and hard mounting, GMRS radios are awesome!

-GMRS radios simply offer an advantage over FRS radios due to increased range and clarity from its more powerful output.
+GMRS radios offer an advantage over FRS radios due to increased range and clarity from their more powerful output.
 50W of output in comparison to 2W of output is a huge difference!

-The great thing is GMRS radios and FRS radios can communicate with each other on certain channels.
-This means you could have a GMRS radio hard mounted in your vehicle and hand out FRS radios to your friends and be able to communicate.
-The only issue could be range.
+The great thing is that GMRS radios and FRS radios can communicate with each other on certain channels.
+This means you could have a GMRS radio hard-mounted in your vehicle and hand out FRS radios to your friends, and be able to communicate.
+The only issue could be the range.
 Your GMRS radio will be able to communicate over much further distances than an FRS radio.

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner